-The system will use a web application that receives the slope data and photos recorded by the rover, The web application will have a graphical interface to visualize the system's Time stamps(in seconds) and slope data will be the labels for the X and Y axis.
+The system will use a web application that receives the slope data and photos recorded by the rover.
+The web application will have a graphical interface to visualize the system's Time Stamps (in seconds) and slope data will be the labels for the X and Y axis.
+The web application will also have a page where the rover's collected data can be packaged and viewed on the NavigateLA webmap.